Green peach aphids are notorious pests that can cause significant damage to various crops.

 1. Remove Old Crop Debris from the Field

-One natural way to reduce green peach aphid populations is by practicing good sanitation in agricultural fields and gardens.
+A natural way to cut down green peach aphid numbers is to keep fields and gardens clean.

 2. Sticky Traps